 For something with a kick, check out our chili con carne recipe.
 If you want something on the leaner side, try this turkey chili, which is thick and delicious.
 Or, if you want guests clamoring for your recipe, make this white bean chicken chili.

 And, if all else fails and you’re really pressed for time, stock up on some canned chili.

 But no matter what chili you decide to bring, follow Ree’s suggestion to make it in the Instant Pot!

 Instant Pot chili is a perfect potluck dish not only because it’s convenient, but also because you can dress it up however you’d like.
 Bring along sour cream, red onions, sharp cheddar and avocado as toppings.

 Another thing the Pioneer Woman brings along: baked potatoes.
 That way, people can just load up the potato with chili, and of course, toppings.
-(Make the baked potatoes in your slow cooker since it’s free.)
+(Here’s how to make baked potatoes in a slow cooker)

 Need something with even less prep?
 Ree suggests taking along a bunch of snack-size Fritos bags.
 Guests can make walking tacos!